Wobbleyaj1/CampusNav/README.md

 Users can:
 - Look up details about campus locations
 - Find the shortest route between two places
-- View information like distance and estimated travel time
+- View information like distance
+- Look at past routes
+- Follow along will walking campus

 ---